swaptacular/swpt_accounts/protocol.rst

 ----------------

-Emitted when a new transfer has been prepared, or to remind that a prepared transfer must be finalized.
+Emitted when a new transfer has been prepared, or to remind that a prepared transfer has to be finalized.

 debtor_id : int64
    The ID of the debtor.